MoarVM/MoarVM/docs/debug-server-protocol.md

 ### Caller Context Request (30)

-Used by the client to gets a handle to the outer context of the one passed.
+Used by the client to gets a handle to the caller context of the one passed.
 A Handle Result message will be sent in response.
 The null handle (0) will be returned if there is no caller.